voorhoede/front-end-tooling-recipes/CONTRIBUTING.md

 ### Setup

-* All recipes must be placed in the `recipes` directory.
-* Within the `recipes` directory, each recipe must be placed in its own directory.
+* Each recipe must be placed in its own directory.
 * Each recipe must have a `README.md` describing its purpose and usage.
 * Each recipe must be linked to from the main [project readme](/README.md#recipes).